What is Jail Release?

 A person lawfully released from custody with or without bail on condition that he subsequently appear intentionally or knowingly fails to appear in accordance with the terms of his release.

 Punishment for Bail Jumping is a 3d degree felony if the offence for which the actor’s appearance was required is classified as a felony.
 Class A misdemeanor if the appearance was for a Class A or B misdemeanor.
 It is a Class C misdemeanor if appearance was for a fine only offense.

 What is a Personal Bond?

 According to the Travis County Sheriff’s website, “in the Travis County Jail for instance, there are personal bonds often.
 A Personal Bond is a sworn agreement by the defendant that he/she will return to court as ordered and will comply with the conditions placed on his/her release.
 No money is required at the time of release.”

 The site further states, “To post a personal bond, individual defendants cannot post a personal bond themselves.
 Only Pretrial Services or an attorney may submit a request for release on personal bond to a judge.
 Only a judge can approve release on a personal bond.”
 As an Austin criminal attorney who handles cases in Travis County as well as that I am a Williamson County Criminal Lawyer.
-You can reach me at https://erictorberson.com.
+You can read more information at http://erictorberson.com/.